eclipxe13/XLSXExporter/README.md

 ##How it works##

 Your main object is a workbook.
-A workbook can contain 1 to several spreadsheets.
+A workbook contains at least 1 spreadsheet.
-Every worksheet has a collection of columns and a DataProvider object.
+Every spreadsheet (worksheet) has a collection of columns and a DataProvider object.
-When the structure information (workbook, sheets, columns and providers) has been set you can write the xlsx file.
+When the structure information (workbook, worksheets, columns and providers) has been set you can write the xlsx file.
 Every time a worksheet will be created, the headers are wroten first, then every row of data is written.
 The data is extracted using the Provider.
 In this way, you don't need all your data stored on memory, you can use a PDO reader implementing the Provider interface.
-It also write the data directly to a temporary file, so no memory is being used.
+The data is writen to a temporary files (including the final zip), so no large amount of data is being used.

 ##Example##